fintechsandbox/project-sandcastle/README.md

 AND alexandria.confidence BETWEEN 0.75 AND 1
 AND currentprice.val BETWEEN 0 AND 1;
 ```
-which is equivalent to the sentiment, confidence, and currentprice values for each sid in the S&P900 from 2008-01-01 through 2009-01-01.
+which is equivalent to the sentiment, confidence, and currentprice values for each did (data id) in the S&P900 from 2008-01-01 through 2009-01-01.